SACRAMENT OF HOLY ORDERS

 ~ Hebrews 4:14-15

-That is what the spiritual leaders of the church are for many Christians.
-In the Catholic church, these figures, specifically the bishops, priests, and deacons, are endowed with the sacrament of Holy Orders, which ordains these individuals to their priesthood and gives them grace and authority as servants of God on earth, being followers who act in the person of Christ who is our High Priest.
+A commitment to divine obedience and devotion.
+A shining beacon and a fountain of wisdom, leading his flock on the path of righteousness.
+In the Catholic church, these figures, specifically the bishops, priests and deacons, are endowed with the sacrament of Holy Orders, which ordains these individuals to their priesthood and gives them grace and authority as servants of God on earth, being followers who act in the person of Christ who is our High Priest.

 One may receive a calling to three orders in the church.
 The deacon is responsible for ministry in certain areas of the church, and can perform certain rites and ceremonies such as baptism.
 Deacons may be ordained after attending a period of seminary school, which educates them in Christian theology and assists them in their spiritual formation, and thus prepares such individuals for their life as priests.

+Many deacons are transitional and will soon progress to become priests, and seminarians wishing to may be ordained.
+However, permanent deacons intend to remain as deacons and may be married and can have secular professions.
 Meanwhile, priests are ordained after a period of “training” as deacons.
-They are considered to be representatives of Christ on earth, and as such have a wide range of responsibilities and authority.
+They are considered to be representatives of Christ on earth and as such have a wide range of responsibilities.

 Alternatively, one may become a priest of a religious order.
 Such religious priests live in communities with each other; they are not responsible for a particular parish but take on certain responsibilities as a focus, for example teaching or working with the poor.